-Credit Management Training Guide
+Credit Management Training Course

 WHEN A BUSINESS FAILS it’s almost always due to cash flow problems that arise from late-paying customers, or debtors, and unpaid invoices.
 But as the number of small businesses in Australia have increased in the last five years, so too have the number of closures resulting from inefficient cash flow.

 An inquiry by the Australian Small Business and Family Enterprise Ombudsman (ASBFEO) into payment times and practices in Australia has revealed that poor cash flow is the primary reason for insolvency in Australia.

 Not every business suffering cash flow problems goes insolvent right away.
 Many more, especially those operated by sole traders, struggle on with clients and customers who don’t pay on time or, worse, not at all.